robsingh/learning_fun/README.md

-# Purpose
+# About this Repository

-Goal behind this repository is to streamline the projects I have made so far.
-This is going to be a place where all of the code I have written to solidify my fundamentals is present.
-Some of this was written in 2014 and I have not pushed all of my projects to Git.

-However, after years of procrastination I have decided to re-write, add more documentation and context to the projects when I was just beginning to learn to code.
-I have tons of Java code, but I am going to convert everything to Python and make it more Pythonic.

-Wish me luck!
-More to come!
+This repository consolidates projects I’ve built over the years to sharpen my programming fundamentals—some dating back to 2014.
+Most of the original code was written in Java, but I’m now rewriting it in Python with a focus on clarity, readability, and Pythonic practices.

+Each project is being revisited with improved structure, documentation, and context to reflect my growth as a developer.
+The goal is to turn legacy experiments into clean, maintainable, and well-documented Python code.

+Ongoing updates as I convert, refactor, and expand.
+It’s a bit of a nostalgic journey—and a fresh start.